gyanchandyadav/FILE-INTEGRITY-CHECKER/README.md

 *MENTOR*: NEELA SANTOSH

-## Develop a Python-based tool to monitor the integrity of files within a specified directory.
-The tool should be capable of generating a secure baseline of file hashes and later verifying the current state of the directory against that baseline to detect unauthorized or accidental changes.

-Key Features:

-Baseline Initialization (init)

-Recursively scan all files in the target directory.
+#This Python script provides a simple and effective way to monitor the integrity of files in a given directory.
+It helps detect unauthorized changes, accidental deletions, or unexpected file additions by comparing current file hashes with a previously stored baseline.

+📌 Features
-Generate SHA-256 hashes for each file.
+Generate a baseline of SHA-256 hashes for all files in a directory.

-Save the hash data in a JSON file (file_integrity_baseline.json) as a trusted reference snapshot.

-Integrity Check (check)

-Re-scan the current state of the directory.

-Compare with the previously saved baseline.

-Identify and report:
+Detect and log:

-New files (present now but not in the baseline)
+🆕 New files

-Deleted files (missing now but present in the baseline)
+❌ Deleted files

-Modified files (present in both but with different hashes)
+✏️ Modified files

+Outputs a clear summary to the console.

-Log all changes with timestamps to file_integrity_log.txt.
+Logs detailed results to file_integrity_log.txt.